codeegirl0/alx-higher_level_programming/0x06-python-classes/README.md

 # 0x06.
 Python - Classes and Objects
-about object oriented programming in python
+about object oriented programming in python language